greghendershott/racket-mode/CONTRIBUTING.md

 1. the `Package-Requires:` line in `racket-mode.el`
 2. the `deps` target in `makefile`

-## Reference.md
+## doc/generate.el

-Although `Reference.md` is N/A for people using racket-mode within Emacs, it is useful to have the features documented online, too.
-The file is is generated from doc strings.
+We generate reference documentation from doc strings for commands, variables, and faces.

-- If you add a brand-new command, `defcustom`, or `defface`, please also add it to appropriate list in `racket-make-doc.el`.
+- If you add a brand-new command, `defcustom`, or `defface`, please also add it to appropriate list in `doc/generate.el`.

-- Whenever you edit a doc string for a command, `defcustom`, or `defface`, please `make doc` and commit the updated `Reference.md`.
+- Whenever you edit a doc string for a command, `defcustom`, or `defface`, please `cd doc && make clean && make` and commit the updated files.

 ## Tests